 6. Knowledge Management Division Development:

 The development of the Knowledge Management Division (KMD) has progressed well.
 The Office renovation has been completed with staff making full use of the office now.
 The work on the library database, public policy collection, and scanning of internal PNG NRI documents is being progressed.
-On the social media front, the Institute’s work is being promoted heavily on its new website (www.pngnri.org) and its accounts on Twitter, Facebook, LinkedIn, Youtube, and Google +.
+On the social media front, the Institute’s work is being promoted heavily on its new website (www.pngnri.org) and its accounts on Twitter, Facebook, LinkedIn, and Youtube.

 7. District Profile Database:

 On the basis of the PNGNRI mission ‘to provide evidence-based information for informed decision-making in order to contribute to improved service delivery to enhance the welfare of Papua New Guineans’ and the expansion of the previous work on District Profiles, we have progressed this innovative work, we will provide the selected and updated information to users who will access information through the use of the internet.
 In 2018, a proof of concept to build a web-based user interface tool incorporating a GIS platform to detail key information, both written and GIS information.
 This platform is a user-friendly tool to navigate and easy to understand.
-The conversions of lowest geographical unit data from one platform to GIS has been progressed and information in the database is now verified at random locations in nine provinces and this verification work is completed.
+The conversions of lowest geographical unit data from one platform to GIS have been progressed and information in the database is now verified at random locations in nine provinces and this verification work is completed.
 The updating and compilation process of confirmation and re-arranging information will commence and will progress to online in 2019.
 It is NRI’s intention to provide access to GIS mapping of various entities down to the district level.